alex-shabanov/QMaze/README.md

 The purpose of this maze is to reach the end point by avoiding all red square obstacles.
 In case the dead end is reached, the best traced path so far gets backtracked until another path is found or no path is found.

+All the buttons in this app are created dynamically.
+That is, no xml code is present in the layout content xml files for any of the buttons at compile time.
+This project features a seaparte Thread with Runnable which uses Handler to update main UI thread, so that our UI thread is not overloaded.
+Because of this and the onSavedInstance state method, this app also supports screen orientation with no content beeing lost.
 ```
 =======================
 ###Running Instructions